tustin2121/James_Somerton_Transcripts/_videos/nCi19sYugIA.md

 The film opens with Dunaway's Crawford, Hollywood queen, musing about how, despite her success and global allure, she feels like there's just something missing from her life.
 Yes, her career is in a bit of a slump, but she isn't as concerned about that because she thinks that just means that now is a great time to become a mother.
 Unable to bear children, she begins to suggest the option of adoption, to her then boyfriend and Hollywood lawyer, Greg Sabat, who helps her pull the strings she needs to pull to have an adoption agency hand her a baby.

-This scene is [laughing] played entirely straight, by the way.
+This scene is <u>[laughing]</u> played entirely straight, by the way.
 This visual pulls Crawford to the center of attention, like a Rifenstall-esque monarch or idol.
 Once again, unnecessary pathos.
 And all this unnecessary pathos feeds into this lofty visual language of Joan's perfection, channeled through Dunaway.
 We're only five minutes in, and no it does not slow down from here.

 </james>
 <from></from>